Zip Code: 94501

 Located so centrally in the Bay Area, Oakland is a commuter’s paradise, with BART and several major highways taking you anywhere you need to be, plus AC Transit to get you across town.
 The clever “casual carpool” program has pick-up spots in almost every part of Oakland.
 Need to escape?
 Be at the easy and convenient Oakland Airport in minutes.
 Or, just stay home, since most neighborhoods offer a broad choice of parks, activities, local stores, restaurants and farmers markets.

-Oakland is full of so many things to do that many new residents are surprised how little they frequent that big city across the bay after settling in Oakland.
+Oakland is full of so many things to do that many new residents are surprised how little they frequent that big city across the bay after settling into Oakland.
 In addition to Lake Merritt, there are dozens of parks throughout town and community gardens run by the city.
 Visit the Oakland Zoo, which is well known for its emphasis on natural habitats.
-No matter what your favorite sport is, there are teams to cheer, from the Oakland A’s and Raiders to the Golden State Warriors.
+No matter what your favorite sport is, there are teams to cheer, from the Oakland A’s, Raiders to the Golden State Warriors.
 See the inspiration for the happiest place on earth at Children’s Fairyland, or create a fun educational experience at the Chabot Science Center.
-Take advantage of Oakland’s thriving music scene at Yoshi’s or the newly renovated Fox Theatre, in addition to countless venues featuring up and coming musicians.
-Oakland is also home to a burgeoning restaurant scene drawing foodies from all corners of the bay area.
+Take advantage of Oakland’s thriving music scene at Yoshi’s, or the newly renovated Fox Theatre.
+In addition to countless venues featuring up-and-coming musicians, Oakland is also home to a burgeoning restaurant scene drawing foodies from all corners of The Bay AreaMake Oakland your home and you’ll soon realize how much “there” there is in Oakland.
+You are bound to “hecka love” Oakland, too.

 For the full Lake Merritt experience, the neighborhood to live in is Adams Point, a wonderful community on the gentle hill north of the lake.
 From there, residents can easily enjoy everything Lake Merritt has to offer, and so much more.

-Of course, you can walk the full 3.4 miles around the lake, which is the nation’s oldest wildlife refuge, but all the action is on the Adams Point section of the lake, where you will find Lakeside Park, the boating center and Children’s Fairyland.
-Lakeside Park features picnic spots and jogging paths, along with a science center dedicated to wildlife preservation efforts.
-The boating center offers sailing classes and rentals of all kinds.
-And, of course, Children’s Fairyland was visited once many years ago by a man named Walt Disney, who was inspired to open a little park of his own.
+Of course, you can walk the full 3.3 miles (5K) around the lake, which is the nation’s oldest wildlife refuge, but most of the action is on the Adams Point section of the lake.
+There you’ll find Lakeside Park, the recently refurbished Lake Merritt Boating Center and Children’s Fairyland.
+The Lakeside Park features picnic spots and jogging paths, along with a science center dedicated to wildlife preservation efforts.
+The boating center offers sailing and a variety of different boating classes, plus rentals of all kinds.
+And, of course, Children’s Fairyland was visited once, many years ago by a man called Walt Disney, who was inspired to open a little park of his own.

-Adams Point is also a haven for locavores and lovers of organic food, with the weekly farmer’s market on the east end of the neighborhood and the new Whole Foods Market on the west end.
+Adams Point is also a haven for lovers of organic food.
+The Saturday farmer’s market on the east end of the neighborhood, and Whole Foods Market to the west end, make preparing fresh meals easy.
 Don’t want to cook?
 Check out the longtime favorite Zza’s Trattoria right there on Grand.
-With its close proximity to uptown, downtown, Lakeshore, and Piedmont Avenue, everything you need is just minutes away.
+With its close proximity to Uptown, Downtown, Lakeshore and Piedmont Avenues, everything you need is minutes away.

-The Adams Point neighborhood is filled with wonderful art deco apartment and condo buildings among the many single family homes.
-The Bellevue Club is an excellent example of the neighborhood, and it features a private club, restaurant and hotel at reasonable prices.
+The Adams Point neighborhood is filled with wonderful art deco apartment and condo buildings and many single family homes.
+The Bellevue Club is an excellent example of the neighborhood, featuring a restaurant and boutique hotel.

-Transportation in the neighborhood is a snap, with many options (though the boats are restricted to the lake!).
-Zip into San Francisco for work using the “casual carpool” or just walk to the downtown BART stations.
-There is quick easy access to highways 580, 880, and 24, plus many AC Transit options, including a transbay express bus.
+Transportation in the neighborhood is a snap, with many options (though the boats are restricted to the lake!)
+Zip into San Francisco for work using the “casual carpool” or walk to any of the downtown BART stations.
+There is quick easy access to highways 580, 880 and 24, plus many AC Transit options, including a transbay express bus.

 From Lake Merritt to great architecture, Adams Point has always been a great Oakland neighborhood to live in.